vrypan/btsync-keys/README.md

 [BitTorrent Sync](http://labs.bittorrent.com/experiments/sync.html) allows users to sync their folders between machines.
 Each folder has a read-only and a read-write key, and anyone that knows one of the keys can sync with the specific folder.

-The "folders" file is the equivelent of the "hosts" file used before DNS was introduced: it maps keys to "human friendly" names.
+The "keys.txt" file is the equivelent of the "hosts" file used before DNS was introduced: it maps keys to "human friendly" names.

 The structure of the file is